ieebon/Strain_CGMD/README.md

 - CGMD simulation shares the initial displacement and velocity only with that of MD simulation

 ![SegmentLocal](Short_version.gif "segment")

- Left : 5 times amplified from MD, Right : 15 times amplified UA 60 in CGMD
+ Left : 5 times amplified from MD simulation, Right : 15 times amplified UA 60 in CGMD

 #### input data for this model is in https://drive.google.com/open?id=1a17F_jgNmaAdU6IK9HGAQ6gchxtW5JFl